 In / Outpatient, Anesthesia, Length of Procedure

 We usually performs tummy tucks in our nationally accredited outpatient surgical center.
 You will receive general anesthesia, which means you will sleep through the surgery.
-The surgery will last anywhere from two to five hours, depending on the extent of the procedure; a partial abdominoplasty, or mini-tummy tuck, may take an hour or two.
+The surgery will last anywhere from two to five hours depending on the extent of the procedure.
+For example, a partial abdominoplasty, may take an hour or two.

 During and After

-In a full abdominoplasty, we make a long incision from hipbone to hipbone, just above the pubic area and a second incision to free the navel from surrounding tissue.
+In a full abdominoplasty, we make a long incision from hipbone to hipbone, just above the pubic area, and a second incision to free the navel from surrounding tissue.
 He then separates the skin from the abdominal wall all the way up to your ribs and lifts a large skin flap to reveal the vertical muscles in your abdomen.
 He pulls these muscles close together and sutures them into their new position, providing a firmer abdominal wall and narrower waistline.
-He stretches the skin flap back down, removes the extra skin and cuts a new hole for the navel, which he sutures in place.
+He stretches the skin flap back down, removes the extra skin, and cuts a new hole for the navel, which he sutures in place.
 Finally, he sutures and then dresses the incisions.
-In partial abdominoplasty, the skin is separated only between the incision line and the navel.
-This skin flap is stretched down, the excess is removed and the flap is stitched back into place.
+In a partial abdominoplasty, the skin is separated only between the incision line and the navel.
+The skin flap is stretched down, the excess is removed, and the flap is stitched back into place.

-For the first few days after surgery, your abdomen will probably be swollen and you're likely to feel some pain and discomfort; we will prescribe pain medication for you.
+For the first few days after surgery, your abdomen will probably be swollen and you're likely to feel some pain and discomfort; therefore, we will prescribe pain medication for you.
 Although you may not be able to stand up straight, you should start walking as soon as possible.
-The doctor will remove surface sutures – which protrude through the skin – in seven to ten days; deeper sutures will dissolve within three months.
+The doctor will remove surface sutures–which protrude through the skin–in seven to ten days; deeper sutures will dissolve within three months.
 Most tummy tuck patients are able to go back to work in two to four weeks.

 Side Effects and Risks

 Exercise will help you heal better.
-Even people who have never exercised before should begin an exercise program to reduce swelling, lower the chance of blood clots and tone muscles.
+To reduce swelling, lower the chance of blood clots, and further tone muscles, all patients should engage in physical activity.
 Vigorous exercise, however, should be avoided until you can do it comfortably.
 It will take time for your scars to flatten out and fade.
 They may actually appear to worsen during the first three to six months as they heal, but this is normal.
-Expect it to take nine months to a year before your scars flatten out and lighten in color.
+Expect the healing process to take nine months to a year before your scars flatten out and lighten in color.